Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 1. Stay aware of the difference between modifying and reassigning
 1. While programming, create diagrams to help understand references between variables and objects
-1. It's more reliable to _return_ any important values from a function, rather than modify a value
+1. It's usually more desirable to _return_ important results from a function, rather than modifying a value that was passed in
+    1. Callers of our functions usually don't expect the values they pass in to be modified unless there is clear documentation that your function will do so

 ## Check for Understanding